-Pregnancy Discrimination Facts from the Equal Employment Opportunity Commission:
+Pregnancy Discrimination Guidelines from the EEOC

 DISCLAIMER: The private web sites, and the information linked to both on and from this site, are opinion and information.
 While I have made every effort to link accurate and complete information, I cannot guarantee it is correct.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources to make certain your legal interpretation and decisions are correct.
 This information is not legal advice and is for guidance only.